LatimerLab/postfire-management/README.md

           * **_shapefiles_**: geospatial representation of management historu

-            * **management_history.gpkg**: FACTS management for focal fires summarized in a flattened layer of management "slices" in which the entire area had the same management history.
+            * **management_history.gpkg**: FACTS management for focal fires summarized in a flattened layer of management "slices" in which the entire area had the same management history and no features (polygons) overlap.
 This allows evaluation of the management applied to a given area without having to look at all FACTS polygons that overlap the area.
 For example, two FACTS polygons (planting and salvage) that partially overlap would be converted in to three "slices": one that is planting-only, one that is salvage-only, and on that is planting-and-slavage.
 Created by script aggregate_postfire_management_spatial.R

             * **management_history_summarized.gpkg**: same as above file but with additional columns derived from the columns in the above file (e.g. a logical column indicating whether a fire was planted but not salvaged).
 Created by script summarize_aggregated_postfire_management_spatial.R